h2oai/wave/website/docs/tutorial-beer.md

 ## Prerequisites

-This tutorial assumes your Q server is up and running, and you have a working directory for authoring programs.
+This tutorial assumes your Wave server is up and running, and you have a working directory for authoring programs.
 If not, head over to the [Hello World tutorial](tutorial-hello.md) and complete steps 1 and 2.

 ## Step 1: Write your program